NICHD-BSPC/intro-rnaseq-hpc/README.md

 * Work with real data sets and real bioinformatics environments on NIH’s high-performance compute cluster (Biowulf)
 * Apply what you learn to your own bulk RNAseq data

+### Weekly Course Components

+ *	**In-person lecture and hands on demonstrations**: Tuesdays, 10am-12pm starting January 28th
+ *	**In-person practice sessions**: Fridays at 10am-12pm starting on January 31st
+     - This is a chance to review material from Tuesday and work on the weekly assignments (see below) with help from Dr. Chang, BSPC staff as well as fellow students.
+You are strongly encouraged to attend these sessions to get the most out of this course.
+ * **Asynchronous Practice**: 3-4 hours of asynchronous practice and reading.
+This will prepare you for the following week and allow you to apply knowledge to new examples.
+You will submit small weekly assignment to me so I can check your progress and adjust content if needed

 ### Topics and Links to weekly materials